 Join yogi Melody Sylvain for a relaxing all ages yoga class.

-A gentle chair yoga class led by certified yoga instructor Tatiana Nekrasova for seniors and adults who prefer slow, low-impact exercises.
+A gentle chair yoga class led by certified yoga instructor Tatiana Nekrasova for older adults and younger adults who prefer slow, low-impact exercises.

 - Yoga for All (Central Library) — Wednesdays, 6-7 pm